Thermodynamic topology optimization for hardening materials: Introduction

 In a series of papers, we aimed at contributing to the problem of topology optimization: by using thermodynamic extremal principles, evolutionary access to the problem of topology optimization has been presented for which we referred our method to as thermodynamic topology optimization (TTO).
 It routes back to \cite{junker2015variational} while further important developments have been presented for the numerical treatment in \cite{jantos2019accurate} and for hyperelastic material in \cite{Junker2021hyperelastic}.
 This topology optimization makes use of an extended Hamilton principle which is well-known in the context of material modeling, cf. \cite{junker2021extended}.
-Therefore, the extended Hamilton functional is formulated and its stationarity conditions serve as update procedure for the evolution of the topology.
-In this manner, no classical optimization problem is formulated.
-Since the free energy function is part of the extended Hamilton functional, the result is very similar to classical schemes for topology optimization \cite{jantos2019comparison}.
-The manipulation of topology is managed by the density as state variable which is defined for each discretized area.
-One advantage of this thermodynamic topology optimization is that no further optimization algorithm is needed.
-In contrast, the relative density is described by a transient partial differential equation (PDE) in which the local free energy density serves as source term.
+Thus, the great advantage of this method is that it is able to factor in complex material behavior into topology optimization.
+The extended Hamilton functional is formulated and its stationarity conditions serve as update procedure for the evolution of the topology.
+In this manner, no classic optimization problem is formulated.
+Since the free energy function is part of the extended Hamilton functional, the result is very similar to classical schemes for topology optimization with the objective of minimization of compliance.
+All constraints need to be formulated as part of the Hamilton functional and affect the governing system of equations.
+Therefore, classic optimization algorithms are more flexible with independent definition of different objectives and constraints.
+On the other hand, no additional optimization algorithm is needed for thermodynamic topology optimization.
+In contrast to classic optimization, the complete optimization process results as smooth computation of a system of differential equations.
+To this end, the relative density of this density-based approach is described by a transient partial differential equation (PDE) in which the local free energy density serves as source term.
 Consequently, the material optimization problem is converted to an evolutionary problem.
 The field equation for the topology results from the stationary condition of the extended Hamilton functional.
 Additionally, evaluation of the functional results in the field equations for displacement and internal (state) variable which accounts for the (local) microstructure of the material.
 From this follows that the extended Hamilton functional according to topology optimization also features to take any physically dissipative material behavior into account.